 Medicolegal advisor and GP

 Dr Frances Matthews is a self-employed medicolegal advisor and GP.
 She qualified as a doctor in the UK in 1982 and has worked in hospitals and General Practice in the UK, Ireland, Canada and New Zealand.
 She is a Fellow of the Faculty of Forensic and Legal Medicine in the subspeciality of medico legal advisor.
 She was called to the bar in Ireland in 2012 and has a Master’s degree in Bioethics and Health Law and a PhD and Masters in Law, all from the University of Otago.
 Her medicolegal practice involves mostly ACC matters.
 She has a special interest in the human rights of older adults and has been an external consultant for Age Concern Otago.
-She is an advisor on healthcare and ACC matters for the Christchurch Citizens Advice Bureau.
 She currently divides her time between locum GP work and medico legal work.

 Samantha King